 Improperly loaded trucks can result in serious accidents.
-Houston truck injury attorneys Neal Davis and Jed Silverman are ready to take on your unsecured cargo accident case and help you receive compensation.
+Houston truck injury attorney Neal Davis is ready to take on your unsecured cargo accident case and help you receive compensation.

 Truck accidents can be caused by anything from dangerous weather to improper driver training; however, many truck accidents are actually caused by improperly secured cargo in the truck’s trailer.